 Increasing happiness at work

-Experts are still debating what makes staff most happy at work.
+Experts are still debating what makes most happy at work.
 One strong theory is having strong personal relationships.
-For Bank of America’s call centers, an experiment to let more staff take breaks at the same time, giving them more chances for social interactions and building friendships led to a $15 million per year saving due to increased productivity.
+For Bank of America’s call centers, an experiment to let more take breaks at the same time, giving them more chances for social interactions and building friendships led to a $15 million per year saving due to increased productivity.
 Happiness can also be increased by getting more exercise, sleeping better, volunteering, and meditation.
-Encouraging these healthy practices in your staff is a good way to show that you care about their wellbeing.
-Some companies even organise volunteering for their staff.
-Lastly, anticipation increases happiness.
-Staff who take leave have spikes of happiness up to two months before they leave, simply due to the joy of anticipating the experience.
-While you can’t force your staff to take time off, you can replicate this experience at work by introducing new events, promotions, or positive changes well before they happen, giving staff time to enjoy the feeling of anticipation.
+Encouraging these healthy practices in your is a good way to show that you care about their wellbeing.
+Some companies even organise volunteering for their .
+Lastly, anticipation increases happiness. who take vacations have spikes of happiness up to two months before they leave, simply due to the joy of anticipating the experience.
+While you can’t force your to take time off, you can replicate this experience at work by introducing new events, promotions, or positive changes well before they happen, giving time to enjoy the feeling of anticipation.

 Happiness vs. meaning